 Description: Gets the effective enforcement for adhoc WiFi networks.
 The effective enforcement is determined by resolving any conflicts between the policy enforcement type and the script enforcement type.
 The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, the policy enforcement type is used.

-Returns: Enabled if the device can connect to an adhoc wireless network or can be an adhoc network provider.
-Disabled if the device cannot connect to an adhoc network or cannot be a provider.
+Returns: Enabled if the device can connect to an adhoc wireless network or can be an adhoc cannot be a provider.